cmu-sei/kaiju/INSTALL.md

 rm -rf $GHIDRA_INSTALL_DIR/Extensions/Ghidra/*kaiju*.zip $GHIDRA_INSTALL_DIR/Ghidra/Extensions/kaiju
 ```

-### Step 4: Set Java Parameters on GhidraRun Script Prior to Running
+### Troubleshooting

+#### Fixing Z3 libraries not found

-Once installed, Ghidra must be restarted (if you installed via the
+Once Kaiju is installed, Ghidra must be restarted (if you installed
-graphical interface).
+via the graphical interface).

-Prior to running Ghidra, however, we must tweak the parameters that
-the Java virtual machine runs with in order for Ghidra to find
-the pre-compiled Z3 binaries.
-At the moment we are not aware
-of any way to consistently auto-load these binaries across
-all platforms, due to both the way Java works at runtime
+Kaiju attempts to autoload the Z3 native libraries based on your
+operating system.
+The Status Check tool (at `Kaiju > Status Check`
-and the way Ghidra extensions are typically installed
+in the main Ghidra window) will check if Z3 libraries are found
-via .zip files.
+and loaded successfully.
+If you see a green check mark,
+tools like GhiHorn that require Z3 should "just work".

+However, if the libraries are not loaded properly, there are
+a couple of ways to try to fix it.

+**OPTION ONE**, if the autoload is unsuccessful (perhaps due to JVM
+security, etc.), you can let Ghidra know to add the kaiju
+library paths to the JVM runtime so they can be loaded.
-Therefore, you will need to MANUALLY make a small change to
+To do this, you will need to MANUALLY make a small change to
 the `ghidraRun` script of your Ghidra installation.
 This is a completely Ghidra-supported step, not a "hack",
 to allow custom configuration of the Java virtual machine